ducthinh17/ducthinh17/README.md

 <p align="justify">
   <em>
-	  I am a programmer with strong self-study abilities, and I have a profound passion for unearthing new things 🚀.
+	  I am a programmer with strong self-study abilities, and I have a profound passion for unearthing new things.
 I flourish in collaborative environments and always assume responsibility for my work 🎯.
 My repositories showcase a variety of creative endeavors where I investigate various aspects of programming.
 It goes beyond simple data visualization charts and includes enticing endeavors like developing games to obtain a better comprehension of programming languages 🌟.
 I perpetually seek out challenges to enhance my abilities and endeavor to develop them every day.
 Work contains enormous value for me, and I cannot imagine a day without it.
 The pursuit of becoming a better version of myself is a perpetual objective that propels me forward. 👨‍💻
   </em>
   <br>
 </p>